oracle/graal/docs/reference-manual/graalvm-updater.md

     gu available
     ```

-2. Install a component:
+2. Install a component using the `ComponentId` value:

     ```shell
     gu install native-image
     ```
-   You will see a message to provide your email address where the license will be sent or input your download token and press `ENTER`.
+   You will see a message to provide your valid email address or input your download token and press `ENTER`.
    Supposedly, this is your first installation and you have not accepted the license yet.

-3. Press `ENTER`.
-You will be asked to provide your email.
+So press `ENTER`.

-4. Type your valid email address.
+3. Type your valid email address.
 You will immediately be sent an email to verify your email address and accept the license.
 If email address is not provided, `gu` will abort the installation and print an error message that no download token was provided.

-5. Go to your email client and review the the [Oracle Technology Network License Agreement GraalVM Enterprise Edition Including License for Early Adopter Versions](https://www.oracle.com/downloads/licenses/graalvm-otn-license.html).
+4. Go to your email client and review the the [Oracle Technology Network License Agreement GraalVM Enterprise Edition Including License for Early Adopter Versions](https://www.oracle.com/downloads/licenses/graalvm-otn-license.html).

-6. Accept the licence by clicking **Verify email** at the bottom of the email content.
-By clicking this button you confirm the licence acceptance and generating a download token simultaneously.
+5. Accept the licence.
+This way you confirm the licence acceptance and generating a download token simultaneously.

-7. Return to the console window and press `ENTER` to continue.
+6. Return to the console window and press `ENTER` to continue.
 It will ask you where to store the download token on your computer.
 By default, the download token will be saved in the `.gu/config` file in user's home directory.
 To confirm the default location, type `yes`.
 The download and installation of the component will start.

-Once the installation completes, you can continue installing other components using the same syntax: `gu install ComponentId`.
+Once the installation completes, you can continue installing other components using the same command: `gu install ComponentId`.
-GraalVM Updater reads your configuration and you do not have to re-accept the licence.
+GraalVM Updater reads your `.gu/config` and you do not have to re-accept the licence.

 Consider the following aspects: